bigrixin/replaceword/README.md

-# replaceword
+# replace word in text file
-replace word in text file, case match and auto identify first case
+Replaces a word in a text file with case-matching and automatic recognition of the first character.